pace-neutrons/Horace/documentation/user_docs/docs/manual/Generic_Transformation.rst

 .. note::

   ``sqw_ob_bin_pixels`` is the algorithm acting on full ``sqw`` object.
 As such, it is not particularly fast until it parallel implementation is available.
-The examples, provided here are done for whole ``sqw`` object, located on file, so are 2-dimensional cuts of full 4-dimensional filebacked object.
+The examples, provided here are done for whole ``sqw`` object, located on file, so the pictures show 2-dimensional cuts of full 4-dimensional filebacked object.
-  It is recommended to debug user functions on 2-dimensional cuts/object located in memory before running long calculations on full 4-dimensional object.
+  It is recommended to debug user functions on 2-dimensional cuts/objects located in memory before running long calculations on full 4-dimensional object.

 ``sqw_op_bin_pixels`` algorithm with ``"-combine"`` option